-Fortunately, spirulina may have anti-fungal properties.
-Topical anti-fungal creams that utilize these properties are currently being developed and tested by researchers, and their findings have been overwhelmingly positive
+Fortunately, spirulina can have anti-fungal properties.
+Topical anti-fungal creams that utilize these properties are currently being developed and tested by researchers, and their findings have been overwhelmingly positive.

 As healthy skin ages, it loses its elasticity.
 Less elastic skin means more wrinkles, more sensitivity to environmental factors, and drier, more brittle skin.
 Your body’s natural collagen production starts to decrease as you get older (collagen is a type of protein that affects skin elasticity).
 It’s also a primary component of connective tissue.

 Many natural face masks for dry skin, topical anti-aging creams, and lotions contain collagen, but absorbing collagen through the skin doesn’t do much.
 For collagen to reverse aging, it needs to be consumed internally, or produced by the body.